univention/guardian/docs/devel/concept_proposal_ai-optimized.md

 - DELETE endpoints for anything except RCMs
 - Bulk operations
 - DENY rules
-- Capability bundles
+- Privilege bundles (formerly "capability bundles")
 - READ endpoints for custom Rego code
 - Export / import / merge tools
 - Management UIs for custom conditions (join scripts only)
 - JWT verification inside Guardian
-- Guardian maintaining the list of roles per user (UDM does this)
+- Guardian maintaining the list of roles per user (the IAM does this)

 ## Where to Go for More Detail